Code-Institute-Submissions/strasse34-pp5/README.md

 - All posts created by users are displayed here.
 - This component has infinite scroll functionality for user to scroll to view posts created and do not have to click for going to next page
 - The post created is in form of a card and displays following:
-  - post owener avatar
+  - post owner avatar
   - Image of post
-  - Car brand, model, other detaisl, production year and post owner experience
+  - Car brand, model, other details, production year and post owner experience
   - likes, comments and rating average
-  - Logged in user and not post owner can show interest and add his number in attendance list
+  - Logged in user and not post owner can like a post

 <details><summary>See posts page</summary>